TRAWL

 Provided by

-• This dataset is a document describing the Pelagic Polychaetes of the Southern Ocean.
-It lists all the known species and with illustrated diagrams provides a guide to their taxonomic identification.
+This dataset is a document describing the Pelagic Tunicates of the Southern Ocean.
+It lists all the known Southern Ocean species and with illustrated diagrams provides a guide to their taxonomic identification.
 The document is available for download as a pdf from the provided URL.

-• This dataset is a document describing the pelagic Nemerteans of the Southern Ocean.
-It lists the 11 known pelagic Southern Ocean species and with illustrated diagrams provides a guide to their taxonomic identification and distribution.
+This dataset is a document describing the Ctenophores of the Southern Ocean.
+It lists all the known species and with illustrated diagrams provides a guide to their taxonomic identification.
 The document is available for download as a pdf from the provided URL.